sindresorhus/globby/readme.md

 Returns a `Promise<(path: string) => boolean>` indicating whether a given path is ignored via a `.gitignore` file.

-Takes `cwd?: string` and `ignore?: string[]` as options. `.gitignore` files matched by the ignore config are not used for the resulting filter function.
+Takes `cwd?: URL | string` and `ignore?: string[]` as options. `.gitignore` files matched by the ignore config are not used for the resulting filter function.

 ```js
 import {isGitIgnored} from 'globby';